jeffrey-xiao/papers/notes/designing-data-intensive-applications.md

 ### Multi-Leader Replication

 - Natural extension to single-leader replication
-- Have a leader in each data center
+- Have a leader in each datacenter
 - Better tolerance and performance than single-leader replication
 - Writes can be concurrently modified and conflicts have to resolved
 - Clients with offline operation and collaborative editing are examples of application of